UKHO/docs/quality-assurance/browser-automation.md

 The core advantage of using Playwright over Cypress is that it is an out-of-process automation driver that is not limited by the scope of in-page JavaScript execution and can automate scenarios with multiple pages and popups.

-Playwrights [documentation is excellent](https://playwright.dev/), tool is being continually developed and the community is growing.
+Playwrights [documentation is excellent](https://playwright.dev/), the tool is being continually developed and the community is growing.
+See our [Playwright Page Object Model Template](https://github.com/UKHO/playwright-template) for advice on how to use Playwright in a UKHO project.

 ### Selenium